 We go further and pick one of the malicious requests to be analysed in detail.
 The snippet below show the details “Mozilla/5.0 muhstik-scan” is the type of attack:

-ACSIA is been very efficient in notifying all of this in real-time and it ascertained that our product website www.acsia.io’s integrity has not been compromised; that the attack was ended without achieving anything relevant that would represent a threat.
+ACSIA has been very efficient in notifying all of this in real time, and it ascertained that our product website integrity has not been compromised; that the attack was ended without achieving anything relevant that would represent a threat.

 The WhoIs record for this IP address, as shown by ACSIA, shows us that this IP is owned by a company called Time Warner Cable Internet LLC:

 Before we proceed to ban this IP permanently, we would like to do some further investigation purely out of curiosity – this is one of the main issues troubling hackers, isn’t it 🙂

 So let’s dig in and have a look who this would-be intruder is…

 We just run some deep “nmap” scanning against the IP address: